dsealand/flipper-glob/README.txt

 GitHub does not upload the packages when pushing
 You must run the following lines before using yarn start to run the webpage

-npm install -g create-react-app yarn add firebase --dev npm install -g firebase-tools npm install react-router-dom      // this might not be needed yarn global add firebase-tools yarn global add moment yarn global add moment-timezone
+yarn global add create-react-app yarn global add firebase --dev yarn global add firebase-tools yarn global add react-router-dom      // this might not be needed yarn global add moment yarn global add moment-timezone yarn global add react-chartjs // for the chart - wip

 ##########